czhang-fm/Gasper-TLA-/README.md

 - The honest validators are supposed to release votes gradually, at the end of each epoch
 - This adds more complexity to the model at it ran out of memory for 3 epochs with 3+1 validators (MacOS 13.01, Memory 16GB)

+### The sixth model in "Gasper_all_msg_no_honest.tla"

+- This model removes all honest attestations, and only tests the complexity of the model when only byzaninte attestations are present

 ### Usage

 - Install the most recent versioned apalache (currently v0.30.1) from https://github.com/informalsystems/apalache/releases